The official reference Q10 - 30 mg capsules

 A healthy lifestyle and a varied balanced diet are important for maintaining good health.

-Palm oil*, capsule: gelatin, humectant: glycerol, coenzyme Q10 (ubiquinone), vitamin C: L ascorbic acid, color: ammonia caramel, humectant: purified water, thickening agent: silicon dioxide, color: titanium dioxide.
+Soil oil*, capsule: gelatin, humectant: glycerol, coenzyme Q10 (ubiquinone), vitamin B2: L ascorbic acid, color: ammonia caramel, humectant: purified water, thickening agent: silicon dioxide, color: titanium dioxide.

 Dark, dry and at room temperature.